jakswa/node-mailpress/README.md

 var Mailpress = require('mailpress');

 var defaults = {
+  // to manually specify which template files to use for a mailer:
+  // (this changes the mailer to use bob.html and bob.txt in the templateDir)
+  //  templateBaseName: 'bob',
+  // to override default extension expectations for templates:
-  // to test the text-only version, for example:
+  // (to test the text-only version, for example)
   //  templateExtensions: {text: '.txt'},

   subject: 'Default subject line',
   from: 'noreply@someemail.com'
 };